codeequity/codeEquity/docs/ceManual.md

 [ghUtils.js](./ghUtils.js) will retry operations a number of times if the error type is recognizable.
 All communication with the GitHub is encoded as JSON REST data.

+The main challenge for CE Server is that the server and GitHub are both marching along to a different clock.
+CE Server starts to act only after receiving notifications from GitHub.
+GitHub will send notifications after an action has already been registered, and sometimes before all aftershocks of that action have completely resolved.
+GitHub sends these notifications independently of what CE Server is currently working on Most of the work in CE Server revolves around dealing with the asynchronous nature of this pairing.

 ## `githubRouter` Job Dispatch
 At the time of writing, CE Server is singly-threaded with no thread pool or worker threads.

 ### `ceJobs`
 In a well-behaved world, the handler in `githubRouter` would simply reroute each notification to it's specific handler, for example, `githubIssueHandler` for the `issue:labeled` notification above.
 As is typically the case for servers in the wild, however, that doesn't work here.

 The most common way in which this fails is when a group of notifications arrive at CE Server in close proximity (by time).
 By default, each time a new notification arrives, it acts as an